 The treatment process will begin by checking the eligibility of the case for the Lingual procedure.

-The best (and really only) way to find out if lingual braces can be used in a particular patient is bite consideration.
+The best (and really only) way to find out if lingual braces can be used in a particular patient is to bite consideration.

 It’s been argued that a patient must have a bite relationship that can accommodate their braces.

 The idea is that with “deep vertical overbite” patients might place massive forces on their brackets when they chew or close their teeth together and dislodge them.
 It is debatable about how much of a problem this really tends to be.

 - Despite insinuations voiced decades ago, there’s nothing inherently lacking about lingual technique.
 Results at par with conventional braces can be expected.

 - The application of sophisticated CAD/CAM and robotic wire-bending technology to this technique has only made its results more predictable.

 - Lingual Braces are an ideal solution for patients who are slightly more image-conscious, the positioning makes them barely noticeable.
 However, the technology is very closely linked to traditional braces providing superb control over tooth movement.

 - Unlike other braces the impressions that are taken, are more critical in Lingual cases as every time you have to change the archwire, you need to custom make it, because of the positions of premolars.

 - Lingual orthodontics are suited to all types of malocclusions.
 However, they may not be suitable in extremely complicated cases as the brackets may be under more pressure from biting because there is simply less space on the back of the teeth.

 - Although it is suggested that the treatment can take slightly longer with Lingual braces, ranging from 6 months to 2 years depending on the complexity of each case.

-- Also, sometimes patients delay starting orthodontic treatment as they have a special event/occasion coming up.
+- Also, sometimes patients delay starting orthodontic lingual braces treatment as they have a special event/occasion coming up.
 With lingual braces, there is no need to worry as they are virtually invisible.